-You can also add Bryce Larkin (who died at the third season's end) and possibly Stephen Bartowski (who got killed in the season three finale).
+You can also add Bryce Larkin (who died at the second season's end) and possibly Stephen Bartowski (who got killed in the season three finale).
 On the villains' side, Smug Snake CIA representative Decker bit the bullet half-way through the fifth season.

 Cranford: Truly anyone can die.
 Prominent characters, secondary characters, young people, old people, children, pet animals.
 The causes of death are varied, too: long illness, sudden stroke, infection, accident, childbirth... you name it, you got it.
 No one is safe on this show, ever.

 Crossing Lines: In Pilot Part 2 Sienna of of the cops is killed, just after the kidnapped Anne-Marie is saved because she disrupts the serial killer's ritual.

 Damages: This is combined with Anybody Can Go To Jail thanks to Revolving Door Casting as the result of most of its supporting cast being made up of film actors.
 The first season alone has two Sacrificial Lions and by the end of the third season only two of the show's original cast members aren't dead or in prison.
 This is to say nothing of the high mortality rate of recurring characters.
 With the exception of Patty's son and ex husband it would seem that as soon as you sign a deal to guest star on the show chances are you'll be looking for work again once shooting is over.